High School Students and Parents, what do you need to know?

 Review the top 10 topics (From Cost to Housing to Services) related to becoming a Moraine Park Technical College program student.
 Do you have questions?
 Email us at firstname.lastname@example.org

 Earn College Credits while still in High School

 - MPTC’s Dual Credit and Start College Now programs provide opportunities to take college courses at your high school or MPTC at no or little cost.

 - AP (Advanced Placement) – Review the AP exam scores that are required to earn college credits AND what credits you would earn at MPTC.

 Concurrent High School Admission

 High school seniors may be eligible to be admitted to certain Moraine Park Technical College programs under Concurrent High School Admission.
-This means, as a senior, you would be taking six credits or more in your MPTC associate degree to technical diploma program.
+This means, as a senior, you would be taking nine credits or more (each semester) in your MPTC associate degree or technical diploma program.
 Read more details and criteria.
-Interested individuals need to work directly with a recruiters to establish an academic goal that outlines course sequencing as well as complete needed steps to be accepted into this offerings.
+Interested individuals need to work directly with a recruiter to establish an academic goal that outlines course sequencing as well as complete needed steps to be accepted into this offering.

 Early High School Grads – January Program Admission

 Ambitious students who will graduate in fewer than four full years of high school may be eligible for admission as an early graduate.
 However, there are important extra steps and planning required.
 Learn more on our Early High School Graduates page.